SWSLHD Board Meeting Dates & Minutes

 Corporate Governance Attestation Statement 2016

-The South Western Sydney Local Health District Board is chaired by Mr Sam Haddad and the 12 Board members who bring a wealth of experience and local knowledge to the management of the Local Health District.
+The South Western Sydney Local Health District Board members bring a wealth of experience and local knowledge to the management of the Local Health District.
 Together, the Board and the Chief Executive are responsible for:

 SWSLHD Board Communique